-Susu Attar, Dan Kwong, Tina Takemoto and Kuniharu Yoshida
+From left: Susu Attar, Kuniharu Yoshida, Dan Kwong and Tina Takemoto

-In a unique collaboration with LTSC, local arts organizations will co-host the Fellows as well as provide them with staff support, studio and workspace.
-Participating organizations include: the Japanese American Cultural & Community Center, the Japanese American National Museum, Sustainable Little Tokyo and Visual Communications.
+In a unique collaboration with LTSC, local arts organizations co-hosted the Fellows as well as provided them with staff support, studio and workspace.
+Participating organizations included: the Japanese American Cultural & Community Center, the Japanese American National Museum, Sustainable Little Tokyo and Visual Communications.

 The +LAB Artist Residency Program is funded by a Community Development Investments (CDI) grant from ArtPlace America.
 LTSC was one of six organizations selected for the program, which explores how community-based organizations—not previously focused on arts and culture—can make the arts a sustainable part of their work.

 Dan Kwong is an award-winning performance artist, director and teacher who has been touring his solo multimedia performances since 1989.
 He has performed in over 40 states in the US and in England, Mexico, Canada, Hong Kong, Thailand, Cambodia, Indonesia, Korea, China and Japan.
 His book “From Inner Worlds to Outer Space: The Multimedia Performances of Dan Kwong” was published by University of Michigan Press.
-This year, he is deeply involved in Little Tokyo with three major art projects: participating as artist/designer in “The LT Open” miniature golf course exhibition April 21-29; performing “What?
+He has been deeply involved in Little Tokyo with three major art projects: participating as artist/designer in “The LT Open” miniature golf course exhibition April 21-29; performing “What?
 No Ping-Ping Balls?,” his solo show about his Nisei mother Momo Nagano, at JANM’s Tateuchi Democracy Forum on June 1-3; and participating in this pilot program of the LTSC +LAB Artist Residency.
-Kwong is currently a Resident Artist at 18th Street Arts Center in Santa Monica and serves as Associate Artistic Director for Great Leap.
-Learn more at www.dankwong.com.
+Kwong was also a Resident Artist at 18th Street Arts Center in Santa Monica and serves as Associate Artistic Director for Great Leap.

 Kuniharu Yoshida is a Japanese calligrapher and hip-hop dancer who teaches Calligraphy and Japanese language at the Fuji School at the Japanese American Cultural and Community Center.
 He collaborates with artists to combine sublime arts from both traditions, merging the traditional with the contemporary.
 Respect between cultures is the foundation of Kuniharu’s unique work, designed to intertwine not just art but also audiences.
 He finds art is a great way to increase understanding amongst people of varied backgrounds while communicating one’s culture in a simple and easy to understand manner.
 He will also be part of the Tokyo Metropolitan Art Museum’s Uneo Artist Project “Calligraphy Appreciation 1-2-3” (a tentative title) in November 2018.
-Kuniharu has been involved in various Little Tokyo events such as Nisei Week and looks forward to deepening his connection to the community.
-Learn more at www.groovyboogie92.
+Kuniharu has been involved in various Little Tokyo events such as Nisei Week.

 Reach out to us today.